e9kwagh/lesson027/easy_questions.md

 # Questions 1

-One classic method for composing secret messages is called a square code.
-The spaces are removed from the english text and the characters are written into a square (or rectangle).
-For example, the sentence "If man was meant to stay on the ground god would have given us roots" is 54 characters long, so it is written into a rectangle with 7 rows and 8 columns.

-ifmanwas <br>
-meanttos<br>
-tayonthe<br>
-groundgo<br>
-dwouldha<br>
-vegivenu<br>
-sroots<br>
+You are given an n x n 2D matrix representing an image, rotate the image by 90 degrees (clockwise)

 ```
-def my_secret(message):
-return secret_message
+Input: matrix = [[1,2,3],[4,5,6],[7,8,9]]
+Output: [[7,4,1],[8,5,2],[9,6,3]]

 ```

 # Questions 2

-Left Outer Join

-Given two files, write a left outer join function on any number of keys
+Find the Index of the First occurrence in a String

 ```
-def files_leftouterjoin(filename1, filename2,**kwargs)
+Input: haystack = "sadbutsad", needle = "sad"
+Output: 0
  ```

-The output file should be named 'results.csv' and should contain the results of the join operation

 # Questions 3
-Right Outer Join
+Right Outer Join and Left outer Join

-Given two files, write a right outer join function on any number of keys
+Given two files, write a right outer join and left outer join function on any number of keys

 ```